ryands17/serverless-prisma/README.md

 - `yarn deploy`: Deploy your application via `sls deploy` on AWS Lambda.
   - Copy/Rename the `.env.example` to `.env.production` and replace the `DATABASE_URL` with the database URL and set `NODE_ENV` to **production** (this is required for Nexus to not generate artifacts).

 **_Note_**: AWS Access and Secret keys must be configured via `aws configure` using the [aws-cli](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html).
-The setup uses the `default` profile but you can pass a custom one using `yarn deploy --profile profileName`.
+The setup uses the `prisma_demo` profile but you can pass a custom one using `yarn deploy --profile profileName`.